 Do Kayak Paddle Drip Rings Work?

-The effectiveness of kayak paddle drip rings depends on the style of kayaking, paddling technique, length of the paddle, wind, and whether the drip rings are installed and adjusted properly.
+The effectiveness of kayak paddle drip rings and how much water will drip on you depends on the style of kayaking, paddling technique, length of the paddle, wind, and whether the drip rings are installed and adjusted properly.

 I like drip rings.
 They work for me and my style of kayaking.